odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    test files which do not exist will be ignored, if all test files of a module are ignored (can not be found), the test runner will consider that the module has no javascript tests
+    Test files which do not exist will be ignored, if all test files of a module are ignored (can not be found), the test runner will consider that the module has no javascript tests.

 After that, refreshing the runner selector will display the new module and allow running all of its (0 so far) tests: